Dementia: Understanding Behavior Changes

 One of the most difficult problems to deal with as a caregiver is the sometimes strange or disruptive behaviors that people with dementia develop.
 They may wander, do certain things repeatedly, or insist on unusual routines or activities.

-Once you understand what underlies apparently odd or disruptive behaviors, you will be better able to understand them and respond supportively to the affected person.
+After you know more about what underlies apparently odd or disruptive behaviors, you will be better able to understand them and respond in a supportive way to the affected person.
 This can help make things easier for you both.
 You may find ways to change the person's environment and set up daily routines that make certain behaviors less of a problem.
-This may also help you avoid having to use medication to control behavior.
+This may also help you avoid having to use medicine to control behavior.

 eMedicineHealth Medical Reference from Healthwise